MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/cannot-send-emails-to-mail-enabled-public-folder.md

 ## Symptoms

-When users send email messages to a mail-enabled public folder, they receive a non-delivery report (NDR) with the following code and description:
+When users send email messages to a mail-enabled public folder, they receive a non-delivery report (NDR) that includes the following code and description:

 > 550 5.7.13 STOREDRV.AuthenticationRequiredForPublicFolder

-The part of the NDR message with details about the error resembles the following detailed example.
+The part of the NDR message that mentions the error resembles the following detailed example.

 :::image type="content" source="media/cannot-send-emails-to-mail-enabled-public-folder/ndr-error.png" alt-text="Screenshot of the NDR error message.":::